puppetlabs/puppet-vscode/client/README.md

 ## Requirements

 You will need to have Puppet Agent installed in order to fully use this extension.
-You can find installation links here:
+You can find instructions and installation links here:

 * [Windows](https://docs.puppet.com/puppet/4.10/install_windows.html)
 * [MacOSX](https://docs.puppet.com/puppet/4.10/install_osx.html)